 Just starting out with Dashbird?
 Great, you are in the right place.

-Managing errors can be a real pain in the ass sometimes, excuse the expression.
+Managing errors can be a real pain sometimes.
 To relieve the pain, Dashbird is grouping together all the similar errors for a certain Lambda.
 Nobody wants to deal with 50k errors separately, am I right?

 You can resolve errors from the top right corner of the errors page and view resolved errors under the “RESOLVED” tab.

 If an error is unimportant for you, you can mute notifications for it and discard it from the active errors list to reduce clutter.

 “Error handling is for sure one of the most interesting things about Dashbird.
 Those who haven’t checked it out, are missing out!” – Hendry Sadrak, CTO at Modash, a database for finding instagram influencers.

 It is always a good practice to have separate AWS accounts for different environments.
 Mostly it is because of security, development speed, billing etc. If you have separate accounts – great, you can onboard all of them to Dashbird by using Organizations.

 However, if haven’t done it or you want to separate your microservices, you can do it by grouping together Lambda functions under the Projects view.
 This will allow you to better monitor, analyze and debug your functions.
 Projects can also be targets to error or metrics alerting conditions, so you will only track what is necessary.
 Here’s a short guide on how to set up your projects.

 At Dashbird we release new features very often and therefore some of the most important things might get unnoticed.
 We try to notify all the important updates by newsletter, but feel free to check out our blog and docs from time to time for the latest information.